IMMM-SFA/teleconnect/paper/paper.md

 ![The `gamut` package analyzes urban cities and their watersheds all across the conterminous U.S. As shown in the figure, it can look at characteristics like land use and facility operations inside watershed boundaries.](gamut_figure.png){ width=95% }

 The `gamut` package computes dozens of city-level metrics that inform on the geographical nature of surface water supply catchments and the presence, intensity, and impact of human activities in those catchments.
 Each city’s watersheds are based on the Urban Water Blueprint [@McDonald:2014], which is enhanced with source contribution estimates as well as river flow and high-resolution runoff [@Nelson:2021].
 Watershed delineations are used to mask several geospatial land use layers relating to electricity generation, agriculture, industry and other economic developments, and water infrastructure (dams, reservoirs, aqueducts).
+These geospatial input layers have been combined into an open-source dataset and can accessed [here](https://zenodo.org/record/4662993#.YJB9ZLVKhPY).

 Metrics reported by `gamut` fall into four main categories: geographical characteristics of watersheds (e.g., climate zones, land area, distance from city, hydrology), potential water contamination concentrations (nonpoint and point), withdrawal/consumption of water from other sectors, and presence/intensity of multisectoral land uses.
 Table 1 shows all of the metrics that are created by this package, descriptions, and units.
 An R vignette is provided to help users to get started with `gamut` and may be accessed [here](https://github.com/IMMM-SFA/gamut#readme).